vanolucas/cookiecutter-python-vscode/README.md

-# Cookiecutter template: Python VSCode project
+# Cookiecutter template for a Python VSCode project

 A Cookiecutter template to generate VSCode dev container Python projects.

 This also provides a Docker image to easily run the cookiecutter project generation tool.

-# Usage
+# Usage: How to generate a new Python project

-You can either generate a new project using the provided `./generate_project.sh` script or use `cookiecutter` directly.
+You can either generate a new project using the provided `./generate_project.sh` script (option 1) or use `cookiecutter` directly (option 2).

-## Using the provided Cookiecutter Docker image
+## Option 1: Using the provided Cookiecutter Docker image

 To generate a new Python project, navigate to this folder, then:
 ```bash